 When he and his wife were walking out the door to leave, Ron dismissively waved his hand towards me and said, “You’re going to be fine.”
 I laughed.
 But I believed him.
 He had never been wrong before.

 We’re really going to miss you, Ron.
 Godspeed and thank you.

 In Very Fond Memory of Ron Collett.Rebecca Masterson is a writer, speaker, and an advocate for children.
-For more from Rebecca, like her page on Facebook or follow her on Instagram.
+For more from Rebecca, follow her on Instagram.